kolan72/PoliNorError/README.md

 - `WithSimple` (appeared in _version_ 2.0.0-alpha)

 you can further construct a collection in a fluent manner and call `HandleAll` or `HandleAllAsync` method.
-Handling is smart - it checks the synchronicity type of all delegates in collection and calls the appropriate method behind the scene, which calls delegates in sync or async manner or in the miscellaneous way.
+Handling is smart - it checks the synchronicity type of all delegates in collection and calls the appropriate method behind the scenes, which calls delegates in sync or async manner or in the miscellaneous way.

 You can establish a common `PolicyResult` handler for the entire collection by using the `AddPolicyResultHandlerForAll` method.
 These methods require the same delegates types as `PolicyResult` handlers.